Compound Interest Calculator

 💡 Pro Tips

-• Monthly compounding always earns slightly more than annual compounding at the same nominal rate.
+- ✓Monthly compounding earns meaningfully more than annual compounding at the same nominal rate — always confirm your investment product's compounding frequency before comparing returns.

 Who Uses This Calculator?